 - understand the job and its responsibilities in more detail

-- ask questions about the organisation
+- ask questions about the organisation and the employee value proposition

 - decide whether they would like to take the job if offered it.